A mesh electrode for beaker plating which is a cheaper alternative to platinised titanium anodes. Please click on the Tech Specs for more information.

 Set up your Gold Tank Plating Kit as shown.

-Below is a video showing you how to do this.
+Below is a video showing you how to set up the power source for this kit, the Microplater Classic.

 Once the plating beaker is filled with gold solution and is on the hot plate stirrer, grip one of the red leads to its mesh electrode.

-Turn on the hot plate stirrer and place the magnetic stirrer bar in the gold plating solution.
+Turn on the Electronic Stirrer and place the magnetic stirrer bar in the gold plating solution.
 Set the hot plate stirrer bar speed to 1 and the heat setting to between 0 and 1.
 You are aiming to heat the gold plating solution to 25 to 30 degrees centigrade, so you will need to adjust these settings as you go, to maintain a constant temperature.
 Check the temperature of the solution with the Temperature Probe.

 The other red lead should grip on to the mesh electrode in the cleaner beaker.